Meet Our Staff

 Dr. Gallardo earned his Ph.D. in Geography.
 His research interests include the geography of race and ethnicity, Latino settlement in the U.S., and the socio-spatial dimensions of ethnic economies.
 His dissertation research focused on the social, economic, and geographic dimensions of African American, Chinese, Korean, and Mexican entrepreneurship.
 He is also interested in minority student access to graduate education and graduate retention issues.

-Assistant Director of McNair & Early Identification Program, OMAD
+Assistant Director of the McNair Scholars Program, OMA&D

-Todd Sperry is the Assistant Director of the Ronald E. McNair Scholars and Early Identification Programs at the University of Washington.
-In addition to working to support students who are interested in obtaining graduate or professional degrees, he is interested in working with students to learn how to learn and achieve academic success.
-From 2010-2014, Todd was a Biology Instructor with the TRiO-Student Support Services program within OMA&D. He came to UW as a postdoctoral researcher in 1999 to work in the Biology Department.
+In addition to working to support students who are interested in obtaining graduate or professional degrees, Todd is interested in working with students to learn how to learn and achieve academic success.
+From 2010-2014, Todd was a Biology Instructor with the TRIO-Student Support Services program within OMA&D. He came to UW as a postdoctoral researcher in 1999 to work in the Biology Department.
 His research interests included studying how the brain controls aggressive behavior and stress in song birds.
-Prior to coming to the University of Washington, he earned his Ph.D. in Marine Science from the University of Texas at Austin where he studied the reproductive biology of Marine Fish.
+Todd earned his Ph.D. in Marine Science from the University of Texas at Austin where he studied the reproductive biology of marine fish.
 He earned his B.A. with honors in biology from the University of Oregon.
 Outside of work, Todd loves to be outdoors hiking and gardening and spending time with his two children, Kallyana and Evan, and his wife, Chanira Reang Sperry.